 - Forge a human connection if possible.
 Especially if you’re applying to a small organisation, phone up and chat to the employer.
 Show interest, find out more and ask them to look out for your resume.

-- Tailor your materials to the job description.
-You need to clearly show how your skills and experience match the job requirements.
+- Tailor your materials to the position description.
+You need to clearly show how your skills and experience match the position requirements.
 Don’t make the employer join the dots.

 - Submit a great resume.
 Your resume needs to be crisp, succinct, professional and error-free (get at least one other person to read it).
 If you’re applying to larger organisations where a bot is likely to scan resumes before a human does, then make sure you include keywords that match the words in the ad.